Abstract

 ] ;

-Furthermore, every set of triples within the subweb of the shape index that conforms to a shape (with a closed-world assumption) associated with a `si:shape` MUST be contained within a resource that is part of the target annotated with that shape.
+Furthermore, every set of triples within the subweb of the Shape Index that conforms to a shape, under a closed-world assumption, associated with an `si:shape` MUST be contained within a resource that is part of the target annotated with that shape.
 It is RECOMMENDED to use shapes with closed-world assumptions.
 If shapes with open-world assumptions are used, triples conforming to the shape SHOULD be inside a resource of the target.

 PREFIX ex: <http://example.com/#>